Fabric Weight:Very Lightweight = 0 – 3.4 oz/yd²

 - Avoid mixing fabric with any abrasive materials during the wash and dry cycle

 - Wash your lights and darks laundry separately, as darker dyes can alter lighter fabrics.
-Sort your greys, blacks, navies, reds, dark purples and similar colours into one load, and your pinks, lavenders, light blues, light greens and yellows into another laundry
+Sort your greys, blacks, navies and similar colours into one load, and your pinks, lavenders, light blues, light greens and yellows into another laundry.
+Wash reds and purples separately.

 - Do not bleach